kosmonautdnb/WatcomGL/README.md

 Comparing DJGPP OSMesa to DJGPP WatcomGL:
 https://youtu.be/eBOSpH6WCXY?si=uEAl7VEM6rkouTIv

-OSMesa seems to be slower in the average usecase.
-On Wipeout it's OSMesa with around 40 FPS and WatcomGL with around 100 FPS.
+In this video featuring Wipeout it's OSMesa with around 40 FPS and WatcomGL with around 100 FPS.

 If you use DJGPP instead of WatcomC++, OSMesa would be an option: https://bisqwit.iki.fi/jutut/kuvat/programming_examples/djgpp_mesa.zip (not by me).